 A nice warm and sunny day for skywatching from the Coffee Dome.
 At 12h48 a superb observation of a BLACK STORK (cigogne noir) which suddenly appeared high up to the south, drifting steadily towards the park on rigid wings.
 The bird was in view for at least 3 minutes as it clung to a current of warm air and sailed slowly and surely north north-eastwards, without a single flap, before disappearing behind distant trees.

 During the hour that followed 2 BUZZARDS also drifted high over the park, along with a few BARN SWALLOWS and 2 SWIFTS.

 A few bits and bobs this morning - the first GARDEN WARBLER (fauvette des jardins) for the year was found singing near the Coffee Dome and 2 COMMON REDPOLL (sizerin flammé) flew over simultaneously (although heading in different directions) at 07h20.
 Just one TREE PIPIT today, perched in the Savanna, and a male BULLFINCH (bouvreuil) called throughout the morning.
-3 BARN SWALLOWS meandered their way northwards and at about 09h30 a small cloud of SWIFTS (martinet noir), the first for Beaumonts this year, suddenly appeared out of nowhere and drifted around over the park for several minutes.
-No sign of the singing male REED BUNTING this morning - maybe he’s given up and is trying his luck elsewhere?
+3 BARN SWALLOWS meandered their way northwards and at about 09h30 a small cloud of SWIFTS (martinet noir), the first of the year, suddenly appeared out of nowhere and drifted around over the park for several minutes.
+No sign of the singing male REED BUNTING this morning.

 A dull, grey and drizzly morning - the first LESSER WHITETHROAT (babillarde) of the year was found skulking in the Ditch at 09h30 and it was perhaps this same bird which began singing from various points around the park later in the morning when the sun came out.
 Otherwise not much else to report today apart from 3 TREE PIPITS and a BARN SWALLOW.